collins-research/FuzzM/USING.md

 The 'msg' input abstracts the actual UDP payload into named fields that are used in constructing the model.
-Note that the hierarchical names used here also appear in the relay code below (ie: 'length' and msg.buff[2]').
+Note that the hierarchical names used here also appear as python dictionary keys in the relay code below (ie: 'length' and msg.buff[2]').

 ```C
 type fsm_msg = struct